freebsd/pkg/external/curl/winbuild/README.md

 SPDX-License-Identifier: curl
 -->

+# Deprecation warning

+ This winbuild build system is deprecated and is going to be removed in September 2025 in favor of the CMake build system.

+ Please see docs/INSTALL-CMAKE.md : "Migrating from winbuild builds"

 # Building curl with Visual C++

  This document describes how to compile, build and install curl and libcurl from sources using the Visual C++ build tool.
 To build with VC++, you have to first install VC++.
-The minimum required version of VC is 6 (part of Visual Studio 6).
+The minimum required version of VC is 9 (part of Visual Studio 2008).
 However using a more recent version is strongly recommended.

  VC++ is also part of the Windows Platform SDK.
 You do not have to install the full Visual Studio or Visual C++ if all you want is to build curl.